inductiva/inductiva/docs-sources/cans/run-temporal-boundary-layer-case.md

 		├> 1.07 s          mkdir -p data
 		└> 10028.036 s     /opt/openmpi/4.1.6/bin/mpirun --np 2 --use-hwthread-cpus cans input.nml
 	Finalizing                at 08/06, 17:55:15      640.376 s
 	Success                   at 08/06, 18:05:56

 Data:
 	Size of zipped output:    19.72 GB
 	Size of unzipped output:  22.20 GB
 	Number of output files:   2639

+Total estimated cost (US$): 8.87 US$
-Estimated Task Compute Cost = 8.86 US$
+	Estimated computation cost (US$): 8.86 US$
-Task Orchestration Fee = 0.01 US$
+	Task orchestration fee (US$): 0.010 US$

-Total Estimated Cost = 8.87 US$
+Note: A per-run orchestration fee (0.010 US$) applies to tasks run from 01 Dec 2025, in addition to the computation costs.
 Learn more about costs at: https://inductiva.ai/guides/how-it-works/basics/how-much-does-it-cost
 ```

 As you can see in the "In Progress" line, the part of the timeline that
 represents the actual execution of the simulation,
 the core computation time of this simulation was approximately 2 hours and 47 minutes.

 ### Scaling Up the Simulation
 One of the key advantages of using Inductiva is the ease with which you can scale your simulations to larger,
 more powerful machines with minimal changes to your code.
 Scaling up simply involves updating the
 `machine_type` parameter when allocating the cloud machine.

 To explore detailed results, visit our [Benchmarks page](benchmarks).